-If you don’t have an account, you can use the copy deed form.
+If you don’t have an account, you can order deeds from the register.

-Read detailed guidance on the Register of Deeds including fees, signatures, and the C&S 1 application form.
+You can read detailed guidance on the Register of Deeds including fees, signatures, deeds signed with QES and the C&S 1 application form.

 See guidance on how the Land and Buildings Transaction Tax relates to registers in the Books of Council and Session.